About the Test

 - Diagnosis is determining the cause of a patient’s symptoms.
 The CBC can identify many different abnormalities in the blood that can be linked to distinct medical problems.
 For this reason, the CBC is frequently used as a diagnostic test.
 In many cases, it can confirm or rule out certain conditions and may be used alongside other tests to arrive at a definitive diagnosis.

 - Monitoring is the process of following a patient’s condition over time.
-A CBC can be used to monitor patients who have previously been diagnosed with blood disorders.
-It can help see how a person’s condition has responded to treatment, and it may be used to watch for side effects of some medical treatments.
+A CBC can be used to monitor patients who have previously been diagnosed with blood cell disorders.
+It can help see how a person’s condition has responded to treatment and may be used to watch for side effects of some medical treatments.

 - Screening is testing to find health problems before there are any symptoms.
 In some cases, a doctor may prescribe a CBC as a screening test during routine check-ups.